-To access a snapshot of your orders for a specific day, you must first navigate to the Sales Block and then select the Order History Block.
+To access a snapshot of your orders for a specific day, you must first navigate to the Online Orders Block and then select the Order History Block.

 Usually end-of-the-night cash reconciliation or settle up can be completed by using the Total Amount of all the orders a teller completed, found in the Orders Snapshot.
 However, there are additional uses for the Orders Snapshot that go beyond the Total Amount field.
 Below is an explanation of all the fields in the Orders Snapshot: